 Tip #739: Only three hours

-Imagine that you are asked to convert die-hard lecturers into facilitative trainers.
-Imagine that you only have three hours to do this.
+Imagine that you have only three hours to convert die-hard lecturers into facilitative trainers.
 What content and activities would you use to introduce and model the facilitation of interactive learner-centered training?

 The room was set for accelerated learning, with colorful kites on the walls, glitter wands and koosh balls on the table, and bowls of candy.

-I began by asking common ground questions, which had them raise their hands if a statement was true for them.
-This primed the pump, getting them used to participating.
+I began by asking common ground questions.
+This had them raise their hands if a statement was true for them.
+The activity primed the pump, getting them used to participating.

 Then we did a pair share.
 Seasoned trainers were asked to share what they wished they had known when they just starting training.
 The less seasoned trainers were invited to ask questions they had always wanted to ask a seasoned trainer.
 Both groups intermixed to have these conversations and create new table teams.
 This was the first time the participants were standing to do an activity.

 Next, after reviewing the agenda, I referred the group to flip charts on which I’d written the learning objectives.
-The participants were given stickers and told to place them next to the three learning objectives they considered most important for them.
+The participants were given stickers.
+I told them to place a sticker next to the three learning objectives they considered most important for them.
 This was the second time the participants stood to do an activity.
-Then I validated the objectives that received the greatest number of stickers, while assuring the group that we would also address all of the other objectives.
+Then I validated the objectives that received the greatest number of stickers.
+I also assured the group that we would also address all of the other objectives.

 They introduced themselves and we moved into a third standing activity.
 They formed two groups to brainstorm and post their answers on a flip chart.
 The question: “What are the characteristics of an effective learning program?”
 Before they began, I asked them why I called it a “learning” program instead of a “training” program.
 That elicited a good discussion and laid the groundwork for the idea that “training” is about the learners, not the presenters.

-Their lists were also compared with learning design pointers and principles of adult learning, to reinforce the idea of actively engaging adults in the learning process.
+Their lists were also compared with learning design pointers and principles of adult learning.
+This reinforced the idea of actively engaging adults in the learning process.

 The importance of learning activities was further demonstrated by looking at what I call the building blocks of learning (Bloom’s Taxonomy).
 They realized that lecture only achieves knowledge.
 Many of the participants talked about having trouble telling if their audiences had learned anything.
 Using activities to check comprehension made sense to them, as did application activities for skill-building content.